Q. Why are you unavailable for short term, Flipkey or AirBNB style leasing?

 A. In the future, we hope to offer additional services and activities geared towards the 55+ market.
 Things like one or more daily prepared home cooked meals, laundry and housekeeping services, communal activities perhaps with pets or animals.
 With Chie’s experience in nursing and caring for folks, and Phil’s ultimate goal of building a self-sustaining community of those 55 and over, we seek to pioneer a new trend in active-adult housing.
-There are also several laws which specify the age 55+ and restricts us from marketing to any other age group.
+It’s also 55+ because there are several laws which say the age 55+ and restricts us from marketing to any other age group.

 Q. Why did you pick the age 55?

-A. We didn’t.
+A. We didn’t, the law did.
 The law specifies the age, and it prohibits us from changing it.
 The Fair Housing Law, 42 U.S. Code Section 3604, indicates discrimination by age, family status, race, disability, sexual orientation, creed, or income source is illegal.
 This law originates way back in 1968.
-The Housing for Older Persons Act of 1995 (HOPA) specifically allows age-restricted housing and advertising.
+But then in 1995 they allowed 55+ targeted rentals in the Housing for Older Persons (HOPA) act.
+It specifically allows age-restricted housing and advertising.
 By statute, the community must be either 100% occupied by residents 62 years of age or greater, or 80% of residents 55 and greater.